Take Action at UI Cancer Center

-Cancer Genomics (CG) Shared Resource provides UI Cancer Center members with the ability to interpret the role of the genome in cancer.
-Under the leadership of UI Cancer Center member Brad Merrill, PhD, associate professor of biochemistry and molecular genetics, the CGSR provides a high level of technical expertise and hands-on training in RNA and DNA sequencing and gene editing, educational efforts, and free consultations for UI Cancer Center members.
-CGSR managers are Stefan Green, PhD; Zarema Arbieva, PhD; and Maureen Regan, MS.
+Cancer Genomics (CGSR) Shared Resource provides UI Cancer Center members with the ability to interpret the role of the genome in cancer.
+CGSR provides a high level of technical expertise and hands-on training in RNA and DNA sequencing and gene editing, educational efforts, and free consultations for UI Cancer Center members.
+CGSR is led by UI Cancer Center member Brad Merrill, PhD, associate professor of biochemistry and molecular genetics.
+Managers are Stefan Green, PhD; Zarema Arbieva, PhD; and Maureen Regan, MS.

 Flow Cytometry Shared Resource (FCSR), led by Balaji Ganesh, PhD, is the center of flow cytometry activity in the Illinois Medical District, facilitating inter-campus collaborative research among biomedical investigators from Northwestern University, University of Chicago, Rush University, Jesse Brown VA Medical Center, and the John H. Stroger, Jr. Hospital of Cook County.

-Translational Pathology Shared Resource, under the direction of Peter Gann, MD, ScD, UICC member and professor of pathology, and Assistant Director Maria Sverdlov, PhD, offers a wide array of research pathology services, including processing animal and human tissue samples; slide preparation; basic and complex staining; laser capture microdissection; a tissue microarray design/build service; pathologist consultation; and digital microscopy.
-An emerging In Vitro Cancer Model service offers specialized support for patient-derived organoids and xenografts.
+Translational Pathology Shared Resource (TP) offers a wide array of research pathology services, including processing animal and human tissue samples, slide preparation, basic and complex staining, laser capture microdissection, a tissue microarray design/build service, pathologist consultation, and digital microscopy.
+An emerging In Vitro Cancer Model service offers specialized support for patient derived organoids and xenografts.
+TP is under the direction of Peter Gann, MD, ScD, UI Cancer Center member and professor of pathology and Assistant Director Maria Sverdlov, PhD.

 For more information or questions related to the UI Cancer Center shared resources, please email UICCSR@uic.edu.